yttty/keyword-extractor/README.md

-> This project now serve as a toy project to test system configurations.
+> This project now serve as a toy project for testing purpose.

 # KeywordExtractor
 Extract keywords form given text, using the method of statistics, previously trained with corpus from University of Oxford Text Archive.